 Method 3.
 Using Your Mouse to Split Screen

-Do you know you can split your screen with your mouse only?
+Do you know you can split your screen with mouse only?
 With this method introduced, you don’t have to remember any shortcuts.

 Step 1.
 Place your mouse on any empty area at the top of a window;